nuts-foundation/nuts-workshops/auth&consent/README.md

 ./nuts crypto generateKeyPair urn:oid:2.16.840.1.113883.2.4.6.1:XXXXXXXX
 ```

+This will generate a new keypair in the current directory or in the given data directory when specified in the nuts.yaml or as commandline parameter.

 ### Add your organization to the registry

 Send a POST request to `http://nuts.ngrok.io/api/organizations` using one of the example files from /registry.
 If you'll be exposing data, use the registry/exposing.json template.
 Change all data in the file that is CAPITALIZED.